 It alters the fabric of space in our solar system and throughout the universe.

-So, it's just not this constant plane where everything exists.
+So it's just not this constant plane where everything exists.

-You actually have a compression field along the equator of the Earth and also the sun.
+You actually have a compression field along the equator of the Earth and also the Sun.

-very you know slight force but it was enough to align everything
+It's a very, very, you know, slight force, but it was enough to align everything along the plane of the ecliptic.

-could be a pick well that's what the big debate has always been
+Well, that's what the big debate has always been.

 That's a possibility.

-But getting back into the actual question there, the verification of the essence of the fabric of space has been validated by the Gravity Probe B experiment NASA conducts, and government monies went into these things, and it shows that the frame drag around the Earth does actually exist, and that the fabric of space is altered as due to mass.
+But getting back into the actual question there, the verification Of the essence of the fabric of space has been validated by the Gravity Probe B experiment.

-We're just compressing the fabric of space in front of the craft, which then decompresses up and around and pushes this thing forward.
+And so, in our context, what we're looking at is that we're in a relative form around the craft itself, we're just compressing the fabric of space in front of the craft, which then decompresses up and around and then pushes this thing forward.

 Okay, you still have something of an energy problem, right?

-The distance of linear displacement on the motors are actually an aggregate of that.
+In other words, for example, like we go 15 seconds, we go 30 seconds, the distance of linear displacement on the motors are actually an aggregate of that.

-So the longer they stay on, the further distance they go, and the more power that you provide, then the fabric of space is compressed even more.
+So the longer they stay on, the further distance they go, and more power that you provide, then the fabric of space is compressed even more.

 Kind of think of this as kind of like an accordion.

-And the other piece of this is that our anecdotal evidence of the
+And so you're transiting between point A and B. And the other piece of this is that our anecdotal evidence of the aircraft that pilots reported over the years, you know, they accomplished the same thing.

-And the other interesting piece of this, and I need to mention this, is that this
+And the other interesting piece of this, and I need to mention this, is that this fabric of space is not just a straight line.

 It actually conforms to the mass of whatever's around.
-In other words, in his

-case, he went in at 10,000, over 100 miles.
-If he was a straight
+In other words, in his case, he went in at 10,000 over 100 miles.

-line, he'd be out in the upper atmosphere.
-So if I'm understanding this
+If he was a straight line, he'd be out in the upper atmosphere.

-correctly, if you had a craft that you had built and you went from
+So if I'm understanding this correctly, if you had a craft that you had built and you went from here to Mars in a matter of seconds, you would not be actually traveling faster than the speed of light.

-traveling faster than the speed of light, but you really would not be
+The effect would be traveling faster than the speed of light, but you really would not be doing that.

 And we refer to this, at least in our jargon here on our team, we refer to this as equivalent velocity.